Mature Masculine

 The Resentment He Won't Admit

-He's angry.
-At the people he serves.
-At the world that doesn't appreciate him.
-At himself for not stopping.
+The Martyr is actually angry; at the people he serves, at the world that doesn't appreciate him, at himself for not stopping.
 His love has curdled into resentment he calls sacrifice.

 He won't admit the anger because it would shatter the story.
 He's the selfless one.
 He's the giver.
 Anger would make him human, and he can't afford to be human.
 So he swallows it and calls it love.

 But the people around him feel it.
 They sense the weight of his gifts.
-They know, even if he doesn't, that his sacrifice comes with strings.
+They know his sacrifice comes with strings.
 And they're waiting for the day he finally presents the invoice.

 Gifts of the Martyr